Questions and Answers about HPV and the Vaccine

 I have never been diagnosed with HPV or genital warts, so how could my child have recurrent respiratory papillomatosis?

-Recurrent respiratory papillomatosis, or RRP, is chronic infection of the vocal cords and lungs caused by passage through a birth canal infected with HPV.
+Recurrent respiratory papillomatosis, or RRP, is a chronic infection of the vocal cords and lungs caused by passage through a birth canal infected with HPV.
 RRP is primarily caused by two types of HPV that also commonly cause genital warts, types 6 and 11.
 Because many people are infected with HPV and never have symptoms, they do not know they have an HPV infection.
-Therefore, unfortunately, it is possible that you could have had an undiagnosed HPV infection during delivery that led to your child’s infection.
+Therefore, unfortunately, it is possible that you could have had an undiagnosed HPV infection during delivery that exposed the baby to HPV.

 I have been in a monogamous relationship for more than 20 years; however, I was recently diagnosed with genital warts.
 My wife has never had them.
 How could I have gotten them?